Criminal proceedings in the January 6 United States Capitol attack: Notable sentences

 On September 22, 2023, Jonathan Munafo, of Albany, New York, was sentenced to 33 months followed by 36 months of supervised release.
 He punched a police officer, stole the officer's riot shield, and struck a Capitol office window with two poles.
 He pleaded guilty.

 On October 17, 2023, Ryan Kelley, of Allendale, Michigan, who in 2022 had been a leading Republican candidate for Michigan governor, was sentenced to 60 days in jail.
 He shouted "This is war, baby!" while encouraging rioters.

 On October 17, 2023, Rachel Powell, of Mercer County, Pennsylvania, a former Californian and a mother of eight, was sentenced to 57 months in prison and 36 months of supervised release.
 She had carried an axe and a wooden pole.
 The Justice Department describes her as "one of the first rioters to break through onto Capitol grounds near the Peace Circle."

 On November 3, 2023, Federico Klein, of Falls Church, Virginia, a former State Department appointee of Trump, was sentenced to five years and 10 months in prison.
-He assaulted police officers.
+He was convicted on eight counts, including for assaulting multiple police officers.

 On November 29, 2023, Nathan Pelham, of Greenville, Texas, was sentenced to 24 months.
 Initially charged with four misdemeanor counts for entering the Capitol, he had agreed to surrender.
 On the scheduled day for his surrender, his father called police to say that his son was suicidal, and when police arrived at his home for a welfare check, he shot at them.

 On November 29, 2023, Matthew Huttle, of Hobart, Indiana, was sentenced to six months in federal prison alongside a year of supervised release.
 His 73-year-old uncle Dale was also sentenced to 30 months plus probation in June of the following year, and was the one who struck two officers with a pole of a large American flag.
 Shortly after his return to Indiana on January 26, 2025, Huttle was shot and killed by Indiana State Police troopers during a traffic stop near Rensselaer after attempting to pullout a gun in front of officers.

 On December 7, 2023, Alan Hostetter, of San Clemente, California, was sentenced to 11 years and 3 months.
 Hostetter is a former California police chief who gave speeches calling for others' execution the day before the Capitol attack and then brought a hatchet and tactical gear to the Capitol.

 On December 15, 2023, Anthony Sargent, a Proud Boy from St. Augustine, Florida, was sentenced to five years in prison.
 He threw a rock at the Capitol doors.

 On January 9, 2024, Ray Epps, a former Arizonian from Utah, was sentenced to probation.
 He had been arrested the previous September and had been charged with disorderly and disruptive conduct.
 He told the judge that he realizes that the election was not stolen, that he knows that Trump supporters carried out the attack, and that he feels remorse for his participation.
 After the riot, Epps became the center of conspiracy theories; he is suing Fox News and Tucker Carlson for defamation.